 Do I have to have both parts of the test?

 No, the decision is your choice entirely, but the combination of the two tests allows a more accurate result.

 Do all pregnant women have the screening test for Down syndrome?

-No. The decision whether or not to be tested is entirely up to you.
-Here are a few questions you may want to consider before you decide whether or not to have the test:
+No. The decision whether to be tested is entirely up to you.
+Here are a few questions you may want to consider before you decide whether to have the test: